 Once you have set the terms make sure you stick by them with follow-ups on defaulting customers and notices to personal guarantors.

 Quality customers will respect your terms with prompt payment.
-Providing quality customer service will of itself support your cash flow.
+Providing quality customer service will support your cash flow.
 However, every business suffers difficulties at times.
-Good terms of trade well administered gives you the flexibility to give good customers some leeway but identifying the bad apples before too much damage is done.
+Good terms of trade well administered give you the flexibility to give good customers some leeway but identify the bad apples before too much damage is done.